dhruvrajan/community/sigs/jvm/rfcs/20200126-tensorflow-data.md

 been retrieved.
 After this, `Session.run` will result in an `IndexOutOfBounds` exception.

-Note that the make-iterator operation can be re-run to re-initialize the iterator, to iterate through the dataset a second time.
+Note that the make-iterator operation can be re-run to re-initialize the iterator, to iterate over the dataset a second time.

 ```java
 try (Graph graph = new Graph()) {